Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Leveraging AI will streamline operations across the entire value chain.
 However, the explosive growth of marketing messages, fragmented media consumption, and fierce competition for attention will become unsustainable.

-We need to remember once again that people are not just cheap contacts or demographic groups.
+We need to remember, once again, that people are not just cheap contacts or demographic groups.
 Every individual is unique, and only by truly getting to know them can we understand what resonates with them.
-That’s why next year’s biggest trend will be genuine human understanding.
+That’s why next year’s biggest trend will be genuine understanding of people.

 Markus Nieminen,